chrome-php/chrome/README.md

 ### Interacting with DOM

-Find one element on page by css selector:
+Find one element on a page by CSS selector:

 ```php
 $page = $browser->createPage();